PoC-dev/cisco-erfassung/README.md

 This is a collection of scripts and other files to ease handling/updating a more or less large amount of Cisco devices, and some CLI compatibles.

+Please read the [NEWS](NEWS.md) for incompatible changes and remedies.

 The application is used in two production environments — at least that's what I know for sure — and thus is continuously tested against
 - Cisco IOS and IOS XE devices
   - Routers: